 - check for any member requests to test specific models.

 From this information, we put together a final list that goes to our buyers.
-They then head out to the retailers and purchase each product, just as a normal consumer would.
+They then head out to the retailers and purchase each product, just as a regular consumer would.
 We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.

-Fiona gives the BBQs a grilling by carrying out the following performance tests:
+Fiona gives the BBQs a grilling by carrying out the following performance tests.

 - Steak: Fiona covers the entire cooking surface with steaks and cooks them with the hood open (unless the manual instructs otherwise), turning them once only.
 This is a harsh test, and might not be how you'd cook steak on your own barbie – normally you'd move the steak about to allow for hot spots – but our test assesses how evenly the hotplate reaches and maintains a high temperature, and how well it controls flare-ups.